Advancing Racial Equity Collection Development Grant

 Goals and Timeline

-These grants of up to $1,000 can be used to add digital or physical resources (including books, films or other materials) that address race, systemic racism and/or the Black experience through a humanities lens.
-Materials must be selected from among the 400+ titles on the pre-approved list, which was curated by librarians with input from humanities scholars.
+These grants of up to $1,000 can be used to add digital or physical resources (including books, films or other materials) that address racial injustice, race-related issues and the Black experience through a humanities lens.
+At the discretion of grantees, materials can be selected from among the 400+ titles on a list curated by librarians with input from humanities scholars.

 Public libraries, including those within prisons, community centers and schools, are encouraged to apply.
 Other Indiana tax-exempt organizations, such as senior citizens centers or community centers, may apply but must be able to demonstrate in their application how materials will circulate for free in their local communities.
 These funds may not be used to purchase books or other materials for one-time giveaways but instead should be for multiple users over time.